-Under continuing law, a board of township trustees, upon making certain determinations, may provide artificial lights for any road, highway, public place, or building under its control or for any of the unincorporated territory of the township.
+Under current law, a board of township trustees, upon making certain determinations, may provide artificial lights for any road, highway, public place, or building under its control or for any of the unincorporated territory of the township.
 If the township procures lighting under a contract (rather than installing a lighting system itself) and if the total estimated cost of the contract exceeds \$25,000, the board must competitively bid the contract.
-Formerly, such a lighting contract could not exceed a ten-year period.
+A lighting contract cannot exceed a ten-year period.
 (R.C.
 515.01.)

-The act increases the contract duration limitation to a 20-year period (R.C.
+The bill increases the contract duration limitation from a ten-year to a 20year period (R.C.
 515.01).